N-HARSHAVARDHAN/Concepts/Life skills/listening-and-assertive-communication.md

-# Listening and Active communication.md
+# Listening and Active communication:

 ### 1) What are the steps/strategies to do Active Listening?
 (Minimum 6 points)